Metamedia Lab - Digital Experimentation, Video, Podcast, and Media Editing Resources

 LBIS has a cluster of computers intended for digital experimentation, and the creation and manipulation of digital still and moving images.
 They are a campus resource, intended for use by all constituents of the Kenyon College Libraries including students, faculty, administrators and staff.
-The workstations are arranged together on the second floor of the library, in the Multimedia area.
+The workstations are arranged together on the second floor of the library, in the back of Multimedia Room.

 This cluster of computers is not intended to be an instructional space and is not configured to support instruction sessions for classes.
 It is for individuals to create and edit multimedia materials in support of the general academic program at Kenyon, including student working on assignments, faculty developing scholarly materials, and administrative staff working on advertising or educational materials.

 Digital recording and production equipment, such as camcorders and tripods, may be checked out at the Main Circulation Desk.
 Equipment Available for checkout

 Recognizing that this group of computers is a shared resource for the Kenyon community and that working with digital multimedia materials require extraordinary computing and time resources, LBIS has developed policies (scroll down) to help ensure access to these resources to the broader community as necessary.

 Five high-end 27" iMacs with Retina Displays